freemantp/content-moderator/Readme.md

 * Dockerize the application to be run in a containerized environment
 * Add Authentication and transport encryption, eg. throgh an API gateway
 * Use an external monitoring system (eg. Grafana) to determine *rps* across several instances of this service

-## Start the application
-1. Run the server with `uvicorn main:app`
-2. Open a browser window and naviagte to <http://127.0.0.1:8000/>
-### Prerequisites
-* Install dependencies: `pip install -r requirements`